darkoperator/Posh-SSH/docs/New-SSHMemoryTrustedHostStore.md

 schema: 2.0.0
 ---

-# New-SSHMemoryKnownHost
+# New-SSHMemoryTrustedHostStore

 ## SYNOPSIS
-Creates a new in-memory known host IStore for temporary use when creating new SSH and SFTP Sessions.
+Creates a new in-memory Trusted Host ITrustedHostStore for temporary use when creating new SSH and SFTP Sessions.

 ## SYNTAX

 ```
-New-SSHMemoryKnownHost [-ProgressAction <ActionPreference>] [<CommonParameters>]
+New-SSHMemoryTrustedHostStore [-ProgressAction <ActionPreference>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Creates a new in-memory known host IStore for temporary use when creating new SSH and SFTP Sessions.
+Creates a new in-memory Trusted Host ITrustedHostStore for temporary use when creating new SSH and SFTP Sessions.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> $inmem = New-SSHMemoryKnownHost
+PS C:\> $inmem = New-SSHMemoryTrustedHostStore
-PS C:\> New-SSHTrustedHost -KnownHostStore $inmem -HostName 192.168.1.165 -FingerPrint 3c:bf:26:9f:d9:63:d7:48:b8:fc:7b:32:e8:f9:5a:b4 -Name Pi
+PS C:\> New-SSHTrustedHost -TrustedHostStore $inmem -HostName 192.168.1.165 -FingerPrint 3c:bf:26:9f:d9:63:d7:48:b8:fc:7b:32:e8:f9:5a:b4 -Name Pi
 True
 PS C:\> $inmem.GetAllKeys()